 If you want to avoid endless lists, write only tasks that must be completed immediately.
 Emphasize present activities rather than future ones.
 To-do lists are more useful if you complete each task daily.

 Try this 1-3-5 method rule to help you complete all tasks on your To-Do list.

 Visual project management is still one of the most effective ways of controlling your project development and workflow.
 If you’re looking for a way to monitor your projects at a glance with fewer risks and less stress, Kanban boards might be the right tool for you.

-If you’re unsure whether they are right for your team, test this method to see if it suits your workflow.
-Try some of our Kanban examples and see how projects develop with increased team communication.
+If you’re unsure whether they are suitable for your team, test this method to see if it suits your workflow.
+Try some Kanban examples and see how projects develop with increased team communication.

 Create your customized Kanban boards with a free Paymo trial.